riptano/cdm/README.md

 # Cassandra Data Manager

 Tool for installing cassandra datasets.
 This is not a bulk loader.
-It is intended to be used as a tool for learning and demonstration purposes.
+It is intended to be used as a tool for learning and educational purposes.

-This repository contains the cdm tool only.
-Other repositories in this repo contain the actual datasets.
+This repository contains the cdm tool only, and has references to repositories which are independently maintained.

 ## Installation